acthomas06/fb_sdk/README.md

 ###Set Up An App
 ================
-*Visit the App Dashboard [here](https://developers.facebook.com/apps "App Dashboard")
+* Visit the App Dashboard [here](https://developers.facebook.com/apps "App Dashboard")

 ##Add a Like button
 ===================
--To add a like button anywhere on your page, insert the following line of HTML:
+- To add a like button anywhere on your page, insert the following line of HTML:

 `<div class="fb-like" data-send="true" data-width="450" data-show-faces="true"></div>`

 ##Add a Feed dialog

--After your FB.init() you added earlier, add the following code snippet:
+- After your FB.init() you added earlier, add the following code snippet:

 ```
 FB.ui({